VRLAB-HSKL/AVRRadialMenu/README.md

 ## 4 Use cases and needed files

-As described above, the menu application can be used in different variants, although not all scripts are required for all variants.
-For this reason, an overview of the most common variants and which scripts are required to operate them is provided below.
+As mentioned earlier, the menu application can be utilized in various configurations, and not all scripts are necessary for every variant.
+Therefore, an overview of the most common variants and the scripts required for each is provided below.

 | Use cases               | Needed Scripts                                                                                       |
 |-------------------------|------------------------------------------------------------------------------------------------|